Friday 22 November. 20:00 – 22:30.

 Trumpets: Ingrid Jensen, Nick Smart, Jason Palmer, Andre Canniere; Trombones: Nick Vayenas, Rory Ingham, Paul Dunlea, Richard Henry; Saxophones: Tori Freestone, Josephine Davies, Patrick Cornelius, Rachael Cohen, Christine Jensen, Alex Garnett; Rhythm Section: Alcyona Mick – piano/keys, Rez Abbasi – guitars, Michael Janisch – bass, Klemens Marktl – drums

-Over the past twenty years or so, as trumpeter and saxophonist respectively, the West Canadian Jensen sisters have each shaped prolific careers in contemporary jazz, collaborating with influential names such as Clark Terry, Maria Schneider and Terry Lynn Carrington, working with large and small ensembles, and responding to various commissions to compose for jazz orchestras around the globe.
+A very special treat!
+Over the past twenty years or so, as trumpeter and saxophonist respectively, the Canadian Jensen sisters have each shaped prolific careers in contemporary jazz.
+They have collaborated with influential names such as Clark Terry, Maria Schneider and Terri Lyne Carrington, working with large and small ensembles, and responding to various commissions to compose for jazz orchestras around the globe.
+Tonight’s programme features original and arranged compositions from both Ingrid and Christine performed by an 18-piece big band which includes a galaxy of leading American and European musicians who are associated with the Whirlwind label.

 Extracts from a review by Josh Grossman: